superspeeder/game_194284/streetsurfer/ideas.md

- -backround is 4 lane road
+ - backround is 4 lane road
- -start 3 lives
+ - start 3 lives
- -powerups
+ - powerups
- -roket boost
+ - roket boost
-  -lasts 3 seconds
+  - lasts 3 seconds
-  -bursts through things at a fast speed
+  - bursts through things at a fast speed
- -shield
+ - shield
-  -gives you a extra life
+  - gives you a extra life
-  -gives invunurability for 5 seconds
+  - gives invunurability for 5 seconds
- -you are a car you can purchase dif colors for credits -credits
+ - you are a car you can purchase dif colors for credits
+ - credits
-  -earn credits by playing game
+  - earn credits by playing game
- -car starts as a light blue car
+ - car starts as a light blue car
-  -cars are more down the color wheel for the more they cost -you drive car to avoid obstacles
+  - cars are more down the color wheel for the more they cost
+ - you drive car to avoid obstacles
- -sometimes there will be suprise obstacles
+ - sometimes there will be suprise obstacles
-  -obstacles that apear in the middle of screen rather than at the front -you can also die from out of gas
+  - obstacles that apear in the middle of screen rather than at the front
+ - you can also die from out of gas
-  -collect gas to let your car run further
+  - collect gas to let your car run further
  -